cyclus/cyclus/README.rst

 Installing Dependencies
 =========================

-Cyclus depedencies can either be installed via a operating system's pacakge manager or via Conda.
+Cyclus dependencies can either be installed via an operating system's package manager or via Conda.

 Via Conda